prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, the pods which are not running (e.g. either in Failed or
+<p>filterRunning when true, the pods which are not running (e.g. either in Failed or
 Succeeded state) are dropped during the target discovery.</p>
 <p>If unset, the filtering is enabled.</p>
 <p>More info: <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase">https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase</a></p>